lzxnau/jldp/src/jlmd/python/pytorch/concept/transformer.md

 During training, the decoder needs to know the correct word to predict and the words that came before it.
-Shifting the target sequence right by one position and inserting a "<start>" token achieves this.
+Shifting the target sequence right by one position and inserting a "start" token achieves this.